visit1985/mdp/sample.md

 least 3 *\** or *-*.
 It can also contain spaces but no other characters.

-Each of these represents the start of a new slide
+Each of these represents the start of a new slide.

 \* \* \*
 \---